WFreelandEcon/drafts-documentation/beta-changelog.md

 ---
 # Changelog

+#### v0.1.1.53

+- **New:** Action Directory support.
+[Docs](https://agiletortoise.github.io/drafts-documentation/actions/actiondirectory)
+    - It's not pretty or complete, but it works (I hope...you are suppose to confirm that)
+    - It now supports sharing of Action Groups as well as individual actions.
+    - It now supports updating and/or removing items you have shared.
+No account needed, each share is tracked with individual secrets synced in your iCloud account.
+This allows quick fixes for typos, or bug fix updates to shared actions without loosing the unique URL.
+    - *No, I don't need to hear about the lack of search, or discoverability, etc.* Just test that sharing, modifying, removing and install of actions and groups works, please.
+    - *It is entirely possible I will need to wipe data from the beta directory* due to issues if they come up, or format changes.
+Don't rely on it as a backup.
+- **Fix:** Status bar and keyboard appearrance should respect style preference, regardless of whether the style is used as "light" or "dark" mode.
+- **Fix:** Drafts created by Siri should capture location.
+- **Fix:** Display glitch showing part of sidebars on iPad coming out of split view.
+- **Fix:** Improvements to output of [[safe_title]] template tag.
+- **Fix:** When exporting actions or groups to file, make sure the file name is "safe" for the file system.

 #### v0.1.1.51

 - **New:** Tag and Action Group panels in sidebars can now be swiped away, in addition to tap dismissal, for consistency.